honestflix/order-system/README.md

 - Clients and baristas interact with different FastAPI servers on separate ports.

 # Running the App
-To run the Flask app with Gunicorn in a development environment:
+- To run the Flask app with Gunicorn in a development    environment:

-    ```bash
+    ```sh
     gunicorn main:main --workers=4 --bind=0.0.0.0:8000

 # Development